October 18–22, 2026

 Stacy Schlutsmeyer

 The process of creating textiles brings Stacy joy.
 Of all the fiber arts she’s done, tablet weaving has captured her heart with the complex possibilities that arise from very simple tools.
 As a teacher for most of her life, she loves the way a student lights up when a new concept clicks.
-I aspire in my teaching to make tablet weaving comprehensible and fun.
-She has taught at numerous national fiber arts conferences, and her work has appeared in Little Looms.
+She aspires to make tablet weaving comprehensible and fun.
+She has taught at numerous national fiber arts conferences, and her work has appeared in Easy Weaving with Little Looms magazine.

 Jennifer B. Williams

 Jennifer B. Williams is a passionate inkle band weaver.
 She has been a fiber enthusiast since childhood, but, when she was introduced to inkle weaving in 2012, she found her calling.
 She is committed to passing on inkle weaving and seeks any opportunity to teach inkle weaving to others, in formal and informal settings.
 Jennifer has been known to weave on airplanes and in waiting rooms to entice someone to ask, “What are you doing?”
+Listen to our interview with Jennifer on the Long Thread Podcast.
 Jennifer can be found on Instagram @inkledpink and through her blog inkledpink.com.

 The following are some of the classes that will be offered.
 Complete class descriptions will be available soon and students will choose classes in order of purchase.